Kosmorro/kosmorro/README.md

 Kosmorro requires the following software to work:

-- Python ≥ 3.7.0
+- Python ≥ 3.5.0
 - PIP

-Note: Kosmorro currently only supports Linux operating system. macOS will follow soon.
-Windows probably.

 ### Production environment

+Keep in mind that Kosmorro is still in alpha development stage and is not considered as stable.

 #### Linux